jayaemekar/systemdesign/docs/Events.md

-# Long-Polling vs WebSockets vs Server-Sent Events
+# WebSockets vs. Server-Sent Events vs. Long-Polling

-**What is the difference between Long-Polling, WebSockets, and Server-Sent Events?**
+**Can you explain the differences between Long-Polling, WebSockets, and Server-Sent Events?

-Long-Polling, WebSockets, and Server-Sent Events are popular communication protocols between a client like a web browser and a web server.
-First, let’s start with understanding what a standard HTTP web request looks like.
-Following are a sequence of events for regular HTTP request:
+Long-Polling, WebSockets, and Server-Sent Events are some of the most popular communication protocols between a client and a web server.
+Let's start with a basic understanding of how a regular HTTP web request looks.
+The sequence of events for a standard HTTP request is as follows:

-1. The client opens a connection and requests data from the server.
+1. The client establishes a connection with the server and requests data.
-2. The server calculates the response.
+2. The response is calculated by the server.
-3. The server sends the response back to the client on the opened request.
+3. On the opened request, the server provides the response back to the client.

 <p align="center">
   <kbd>